Can your body predict the weather?

 Others say that they get a migraine ahead of a storm.

-Dr. Allen said that different types of weather can affect your body, but your body cannot necessarily predict the weather.
+Dr. Allen explained different types of weather can affect your body, but your body cannot necessarily predict the weather.

-He also said people are affected by the weather in more obvious ways, like seasonal affective disorder in the winter and allergies from pollen in the summer.
+He also said people are impacted by the weather in more obvious ways, like seasonal affective disorder in the winter and allergies from pollen in the summer.